 As we drove away my friend called our families and my babysitter just in case they saw something on the news or the internet about it.
 We still didn’t know what happened and were both pretty freaked out.

-Since I am not a fan of crowds, but am also not a fan of becoming a total recluse, here are some things I do to reduce my anxiety in crowds when necessary:
+Since I am not a fan of crowds, but am also not a fan of becoming a total recluse, here are some suggestions to reduce anxiety in crowds when necessary:

-- Pay attention to what you wear.
-I do not wear heels or shoes that can’t be either run in or kicked off easily.
+Be mindful of what you wear – especially with shoes.
+Don’t wear heels or shoes that can’t be either run in or kicked off easily.
 The same is true with clothes and bags.

 My “purse” is almost always a wristlet or a small backpack-type purse that leaves both hands free.

 Remember that BY FAR the odds of anything bad happening are LOW, but be willing to leave.

 I have been known to leave events for less apparent reasons than an actual alarm when something just didn’t feel right to me.
 Trust your gut and if it feels off, it’s off – even if it only feels that way for you.

 There have been times when friends have thought I was nuts, but honestly, who cares?
 I try to balance my anxiety with common sense, obviously, but at the same time, I’d much rather leave someplace than ignore my gut and find out afterward I was in the wrong place at the wrong time.

 More from Brooke and the Boys